MicrosoftDocs/sql-docs/docs/dma/dma-powerbiassesreport.md

 ![Visualizations, bar chart axis](../dma/media/VisualizationsAxis.png)

-This view becomes even more powerful when you first filter by a specific database, and then drill down into the specific category issues.
+This view becomes even more powerful when you first filter by a specific database and then drill down to the specific category issues.
 In the following example, the HR database is selected for instance **SQL01** to view all objects that are preventing migrations (breaking changes).

 ![Breaking changes for HR database](../dma/media/BreakingChanges.png)

-### On-premises upgrade readiness report -- details
+### On-premises upgrade readiness report details

 ![On-premises upgrade readiness report](../dma/media/OnPremisesUpgradeReadinessReport.png)